-- 1. Coolant drain bolt - 4.
-Remove the radiator cap.
+- 1. Coolant drain bolt

+- 2. Trough

-- 1. Radiator cap - 5.
-Remove the coolant reservoir cap.
+- 4. Remove the radiator cap.

-- 1. Coolant reservoir cap - 6.
-Disconnect the hose on the coolant reservoir side and drain the coolant from the coolant reservoir.
+- 1. Radiator cap - Remove the coolant reservoir by removing the bolts. - 6.
+Remove the coolant reservoir cap, and then turn the coolant reservoir upside down to empty it.

-- 1. Coolant reservoir hose - 2.
-Coolant reservoir - 7.
+- 1. Coolant reservoir cap - 2.
+Coolant reservoir - 3.
+Bolt - 7.
 After draining the coolant, thoroughly flush the cooling system with clean tap water. - 8.
-Replace the coolant drain bolt washers if they are damaged, and then tighten the coolant drain bolts to the specified torque.
+Install the coolant reservoir by installing the bolts. - 9.
+Replace the coolant drain bolt washer if it is damaged, install the coolant drain bolt, and then tighten it to the specified torque.

-Tightening torque: Coolant drain bolt: 10 Nm (1.0 m·kgf, 7 ft·lbf)
+Coolant drain bolt:

+10 Nm (1.0 m·kgf, 7.2 ft·lbf)
-- 9. Connect the coolant reservoir hose. - 10.
-Pour the recommended coolant into the reservoir to the maximum level mark, and then install the reservoir cap.

-11. Pour the recommended coolant into the radiator until it is full.
+- Pour the recommended coolant into the reservoir to the maximum level mark, and then install the reservoir cap. - Pour the recommended coolant into the radiator until it is full.